Subject Matter

 10. Governing Law and Jurisdiction

 The contractual relationship between COSH! and the Member is governed by Belgian law.
+The courts of Ghent, division Bruges, shall have exclusive jurisdiction to settle any disputes arising from these Terms and Conditions.

 11. Precedence of the Dutch Version